tacman/mcp-server-bundle/README.md

 3. **`tools/call`**
    - Executes a specific tool
    - Handles input validation and tool execution
-   - Returns the tool's response
+   - Returns the tool's result or error information

 These methods are automatically registered and handled by the bundle.
 You don't need to implement them yourself.